-In-person services will be provided on all campuses.
+In-person services are provided on all Cincinnati State campuses.
 For details on service hours and remote service options, check the College web page for each service.

-For Fall Semester 2021 and Spring Semester 2022, the College plans to offer many classes and services in-person while also continuing to provide remote options for courses and some services.
+For Spring Semester 2022, the College plans to offer many classes and services in-person while also continuing to provide remote options for courses and some services.

 Cincinnati State remote learning formats for classes include: